Create your first AI Shoot

 With AI Shoot, you can produce high-quality on-model imagery at scale for your product description pages.
 This guide walks you through the key steps to get started.

-Like in a traditional photoshoot, you need specific ingredients to produce an AI Shoot:
+Like in a traditional photoshoot, you need specific ingredients to run an AI shoot:

 - Products (SKUs)